michaelplanknz/structured-inference/README.md

 The required fields of par are:
 - Any fields that are accessed by *solveModel* in order to solve the forward model.
-- noiseModel - a string specifying the noise model to use.
+- par.noiseModel - a string specifying the noise model to use.
 This can be one of the built-in noise models (see table below).
 Alternatively, you may specify a different noise model by adding the relevant likelihood function to *LLfunc* in terms of vectors representing the expected and observed data, and the relevant noise generation process to *genObs*.
 - Any noise-related fields that are accessed by the likelihood function *LLfunc* or the noise generation functoin *genObs* (see table below).